andrewc26/P2Wildcats/README.md

 # Big Ticket Items
 Login System: This login system is a database that will store your account information and keep track of your learning/progress on the website.
 Navigation Bar: This will have a page for the animals to learn about them as well as an about us page and embedded videos.
+Wildcat Randomization Database: The catalog page will have a randomizer where you click the button and it displays a random wildcat from our database.
+The catalog page will also provide information on the animal in your image.

 # Scrum Project Board
 https://github.com/andrewc26/P2Wildcats/projects/1